mariaboaretto/graphql-poc/README.md

 ## Technologies Used
 - **GraphQL with Apollo Server:** Efficiently query and manipulate data on the server.
-- **Apollo Client:** Client-side rendering for a responsive user interface.
+- **Apollo Client:** Client-side rendering for the user interface.
-- **SQLite:** Lightweight relational database for storing articles and comments.
+- **SQLite:** Lightweight relational database for storing users, articles, and comments.
 - **Docker and docker-compose:** Containerization and orchestration for seamless deployment.